PDBe-KB/component-tutorial/README.md

 [![codecov](https://codecov.io/gh/PDBe-KB/component-tutorial/branch/main/graph/badge.svg?token=BkbaUkNjUw)](https://codecov.io/gh/PDBe-KB/component-tutorial)
 [![Build Status](https://travis-ci.com/PDBe-KB/component-tutorial.svg?branch=main)](https://travis-ci.com/PDBe-KB/component-tutorial)

-This is the repository of a lightweight Angular 7+ web component that displays all the available PDB entries for a particular UniProt accession in a tabular format.
+This repository is for the codebase of a lightweight Angular v7 web component that displays embedded YouTube videos.

-This component is used on the PDBe-KB Aggregated Views of Proteins to display a table of all the UniProt accessions and processed protein identifiers (PRO id) for a particular PDB entry.
+This component is used on the PDBe-KB Aggregated Views of Proteins to display tutorial videos which describe the various functionality of these pages.

 ### Example: